airsonic/airsonic-docs/logging.md

 ### Main log file

-Airsonic ouput log messages into a file called `airsonic.log` located in the `LIBRESONIC_HOME` folder.
+Airsonic ouput log messages into a file called `airsonic.log` located in the `AIRSONIC_HOME` folder.

 #### Change log level using Tomcat